-Following the death of his father in 1960, a mighty battle ensued.
-After several by election wins and inertia from many in his own party as well as the Tory Government, Benn triumphantly returned to the Commons in 1963.
-An odd side effect was that Benn’s actions enabled Lord Home to renounce his peerage and become Tory Prime Minister later that same year.
+Following the death of his father in 1960, a mighty legal battle ensued.
+After several by-election wins and inertia from many in his own party as well as the Tory Government, Benn triumphantly returned to the Commons in 1963.
+An odd side-effect was that Benn’s actions enabled Lord Home to renounce his peerage and become Tory Prime Minister later that same year.

 He was born in 1925, the same year as Margaret Thatcher.
 Both attended Oxford simultaneously and probably met as both were active in student politics.
 However, there is no record of them meeting at this time.

 Benn served in the RAF during the Second World War.
 He was married to his American wife Caroline for fifty years.
-His son Hilary Benn was a minister in the last government.
-Although clearly far to the Right of his father, Tony (a vocal critic of New Labour) was always careful not to criticise his son in his diaries or anywhere else,
+His son Hilary Benn was a minister in the Brown government.
+Although clearly far to the Right of his father, Tony (a vocal critic of New Labour) was always careful not to criticise his son in his diaries or anywhere else.

 Benn was known for his pipe and compulsive tea drinking.